 · Incentives to innovate, motives to patent, and the patenting paradox

 · Path dependency, trajectories and technology transition (to sustainability), dynamic capabilities

 · Intellectual assets, intellectual capital and intellectual property

-While it is expected that students have read the pre-course reading material, this session particularly builds on the IP basics to cover some of the legal and IP system issues, e.g. by introducing some legal frameworks.
+While it is expected that students have read the pre-course reading material, this session revisits some of the IP basics and covers some of the legal and IP system issues, e.g. by introducing some legal frameworks.

 · Appropriability regimes

 · Patenting procedures and renewals

 3. Mastering markets for technology and licensing